 A search results page is also an example of personalized content since you are showing results that match the visitor’s unique search query.
 By pointing users to the content that’s accurate and helpful, you can improve the user experience.

-Performance is another reason why it’s a good idea to replace the default WordPress search with a better alternative.
+Performance is another reason it’s a good idea to replace the default WordPress search with a better alternative.

 Live Ajax search adds a dropdown and autocomplete feature that’s common in search engines like Google.

-The easiest way to add Ajax live search to WordPress is using the free SearchWP Live Ajax Lite Search plugin.
+The easiest way to add Ajax live search to WordPress is by using the free SearchWP Live Ajax Lite Search plugin.
 It enables instant search automatically, and there are no settings for you to configure, so it’s very easy to set up.

 The first thing you need to do is install and activate the plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.